ajschumacher/ajschumacher.github.io/20150220-data_science_isnt_magic/index.md

 # Data Science isn't Magic

 This is the flow for a [DC Open Data Day](http://dc.opendataday.org/) 2015 workshop.
 It may not make sense out of context.
+For a fun summary in tweets (with photos!) you might check out [a storification of it](https://storify.com/planarrowspace/data-science-isn-t-magic-workshop-at-dc-open-data).

 View this page as [slides](big.html) to make this site's base URL appear quite large so that people can find this easily.